From mycelium to mycotherapy, rigor in the service of effectiveness.

 Choose your path:

-- Myceliums, culture bags, and equipment to help you with your cultures.
+- Myceliums, culture blocks, and equipment to help you with your cultivation.

 - Superfoods: Mushroom-based supplements to boost your daily well-being.

-Join our community and participate in a movement that combines biodiversity, health, and respect for the planet.
+Join our community and take part in a movement that combines biodiversity, health, and respect for the planet.

 Mushrooms Within Reach